How to Use KongCustomEntity for JWT Signer Plugin With Kong Ingress Controller

 access_token_signing_algorithm: ES256

-Finally, apply the plugin to the route we created earlier:
+Attach the plugin to the ingress we created earlier:

 1